People, who start meditating, often ask, “When is the best time to meditate?”

 Any time when you are alone in a quiet place is auspicious time for meditation.
 However, you might find it easier or more comfortable to meditate, especially as a beginner in:

 - In the evening

 - At night

-Let’s examine these periods of the day.
+Let’s examine each part of the day.

-The Best Time to Meditate Is Early in the Morning.
+The Best Time to Meditate Is Early in the Morning